erraja97/webpiano/README.md

-# This is Web Piano Application buit purely with HTML, CSS and Javascript
+# This is Web Piano Application built purely with HTML, CSS and Javascript